In-Depth Look: Athletic Trainer for County Fire and Rescue Services

 What do you like about your position?
 What motivates you?

 I love the people I get to serve in the fire service.
-I have an immense amount of respect for those that work in public safety having grown up in a family of police and firefighters.
-Everyone is like family to me and makes everyday fun and exciting.
-I also love that I get the opportunity to experience the job of a firefighter and rescuer by riding along and attending specialized training.
-I’ve suited up and entered a live burn with our recruit academy, attended swift water rescue training on the Potomac River, participated in bomb squad training, completed a 24-hour ride along at our busiest station in the county, and much more once in a lifetime experiences.
+I greatly respect those who work in public safety, having grown up in a family of police and firefighters and now being married to a police officer.
+The department has become like a second family to me, making everyday fun and exciting.
+I also love the opportunity to experience the job of a firefighter and rescuer by riding along and attending specialized training.
+I’ve suited up and entered a live burn with our recruit academy, attended swift water rescue training on the Potomac River, participated in bomb squad training, completed a 24-hour ride along at our busiest station in the county, and had many more once-in-a-lifetime experiences that not many healthcare professionals can say they’ve had.

-My biggest motivation is knowing that the services I provide as an AT has a direct impact on how a firefighter and rescuer performs on a call.
-Knowing that my actions can directly affect how a paramedic performs on a code, how a firefighter operates during a structure fire, or how a swift water rescuer is able to perform a water rescue are some of the many motivators I have in this position.
-Serving those that serve others is something that makes me proud.
+My biggest motivation is knowing that the services I provide as an AT directly impact how a firefighter and rescuer performs on a call.
+Knowing that my actions can directly affect how a paramedic performs on a code, how a firefighter operates during a structure fire or how a swift water rescuer can perform a water rescue are some of the many motivators I have in this position.
+Serving those who serve others is something that motivates me each day to be better as an individual and a clinician.

 What is your greatest achievement as an Athletic Trainer?